Office of Sponsored Programs

 Forms for approving proposals for submission to funding agencies, as well as activations for authorizing the Grants Accountant to assign an account number, have occasionally been signed by non-permanent, full-time persons.
 Past history has demonstrated the need for permanent, full-time staff to have the overall responsibility for proposals and funded projects.
 In view of this, the following policy is to be followed.

 The forms used to propose and to activate a project and any expenditure document (including an IDT) are to contain the signature of the project's permanent, full-time faculty or professional staff member.
-Any requests to the funding agency must be initiated by the project's permanent, full-time faculty or professional staff member and must be processed through the Office of Research.
+Any requests to the funding agency must be initiated by the project's permanent, full-time faculty or professional staff member and must be processed through Research & Economic Development.

 * Personnel categories for research proposals (reproduced from the NSF Grant Proposal Guide, Exhibit II-7).